 Our new strategic plan charts the future direction of the University through the next five years.
 That plan commits the University to strengthen our masters’ and doctoral teaching, to develop a new portfolio of undergraduate programs, to build on our success as a research institution and, most exciting of all, to work with the Open Society Foundation to develop a network of universities like ourselves devoted to furthering the open society mission.

-Our founder, George Soros, demonstrated uncommon vision in providing the resources that enable us to accomplish our mission.
+Our founder, the philanthropist George Soros, demonstrated uncommon vision in providing the resources that enable us to accomplish our mission.
 Now it is up to the CEU community: its dedicated staff, world-class teachers, and adventurous alumni, to grow our resources, to manage them prudently and invest them in projects that further our mission.
 We want to enlarge our community of support, to reach out to philanthropists, foundations, corporations and other private donors who share our dedication to education for free minds and free spirits.

 In a world of polarization and division, we must remain dedicated to the task of teaching our students that knowledge is the only sure guide to moral choice and public policy.
 Universities like ours cannot retreat from the world.
 If we remain faithful to our mission—to winnow the grain of knowledge from the chaff of ideology, partisanship, rhetoric and lies, we will be doing the university’s part to defend free and open societies.
 On behalf of CEU, I want to welcome you to our community and invite you to join us in our mission.